mryogi11/mybabybridge_benefit_platform/docs/HANDOVER.md

 7. **Missing Routes**: New pages must be added with both the correct directory structure and authentication handling.
 8. **Image Handling**: Ensure proper configuration for Next.js Image component when adding new images.
 9. **Session Management**: Occasional session expiration requires additional handling in some edge cases.
+10. **Stripe Client Initialization**: The Stripe backend client (`getServerStripeClient`) requires the `STRIPE_SECRET_KEY`.
+Initial implementation caused errors on client-side dashboard load because the client initialization logic (which checked for the key) was bundled with client-side code.
+This was resolved by separating the server-side Stripe initialization into `src/lib/stripe/server.ts` (marked with `'use server';`) and ensuring client-side components only import from `src/lib/stripe/client.ts` or actions that use the server client indirectly.

 ## Code Patterns and Best Practices